bmmpxf/suite/docs/usermanual/source/cartography/ysld/reference/scale.rst

      - Default value
    * - ``min``
      - No
      - The minimum scale for which the rule will be applied.
-Value is a number (integer or decimal).
+Value is a number.
      - ``0``
    * - ``max``
      - No
      - The minimum scale for which the rule will be applied.
-Value is a number (integer or decimal).
+Value is a number.
      - ``infinite``

 .. warning:: IS IT POSSIBLE TO USE AN EXPRESSION FOR THE SCALE?